Unique quality work in Porsche production

 The quality and analysis centres and final audit areas at the Zuffenhausen and Leipzig plants are key components of the overall quality process at Porsche.
 They enable production experts to conduct a detailed failure cause analysis for different parts.
 The quality and analysis centres are important starting points, especially in the production start-up of new vehicles.
 This is where the quality of the car’s image is meticulously optimised right from the start.
 The goal is to have series production run with maximum perfection right from the start.
 In addition, the experts are sought-after contact persons up until a model is retired, and they are always engaged when important quality issues need to be resolved.
 “At Porsche, quality is the result of intensive work that is driven by a love for the perfect sports car in all of its phases and aspects.
 When it comes to quality topics, we study every little detail to its roots – that is what distinguishes Porsche,” says Albrecht Reimold.

 Three innovative methods that illustrate the meticulous quality work are cubing, the exterior master jig and the body-in-black.

-- Cubing involves milling a full size car body from solid aluminum.
-During the production start-up of a model, it serves as a reference for optimizing and qualifying assembly parts and in functional analysis of add-on parts.
+- Cubing involves milling a full size car body from solid aluminium.
+During the production start-up of a model, it serves as a reference for optimising and qualifying assembly parts and in functional analysis of add-on parts.
 It can be used for such purposes as checking a leather-upholstered cockpit fitted in the in-house leather shop or checking components such as headlights for precise fit, seam quality, visual quality and appearance.
-Deviations can be found even down to tenths of a millimeter.
+Deviations can be found even down to tenths of a millimetre.

 - The body-in-black enables exact assessment of the exterior skin of the body and its surface.
 It is built up with the most recent up-to-date interior and exterior skin parts that are relevant to the surface, and it mercilessly reveals every deviation from the specified and desired manufacturing quality, especially in pilot production series leading to the production launch.